 Half of the world’s wildlife has been wiped out in the past 40 years and two thirds of this loss is driven by food production, with animal agriculture being a major contributor to greenhouse gases worldwide.
 Mega crops are grown to feed farmed animals, food that we could eat ourselves.
 Large swaths of the Amazon are being cleared to grow these crops and also for cattle to graze.
 Run off from fields heavily sprayed with artificial fertilizers and pesticides are creating huge ‘dead zones’ in our oceans and lakes.

 However, all is not lost and there is a growing movement of farmers who want to bring about change by regenerative farming.
 They are generally small scale livestock and crop farmers who use their animals and other farming methods to rejuvinate and rewild the land.
 We can rebuild our soils and with a move towards more plant based farming and agro-forestry we can slow down global warming.
-We need to greatly cut down our consumption of meat, dairy and fish and must support small, sustainable farms, avoiding intensively farmed produce, whether we are vegan, vegetarian, flexitarian or meat eaters.
-If you want to learn more about this here are some good examples of regenerative farms: https://www.farmingfornature.ie/
+But we must greatly cut down our consumption of meat, dairy and fish, or eliminate it altogther, as small, sustainable, extensive farms cannot meet current demand.
+Plus we must avoid intensively farmed produce, whether we are vegan, vegetarian, flexitarian or meat eaters.

 We have to change our mindset and stop expecting cheap food, all purchased in one location.
 There is no such thing as cheap food, there is always a cost, we just can’t always see it.